vatpac-technology/pilot-procedures/docs/radio-telephony/index.md

 - Any clearances, conditional clearances or instructions to hold short of, enter, land on, line-up on, wait, take-off from, cross, taxi or backtrack on, any runway or helipad
 - Any approach clearance
 - Any assigned runway or helipad
-- Altimeter settings directed to specific aircraft (Not general broadcasts)
+- Altimeter settings directed to specific aircraft (not general broadcasts)
-- SSR codes
+- SSR (squawk) codes
-- Level instructions (including ‘VIA SID/STAR TO’ when this is part of the instruction), direction of turn, heading and speed instructions
+- Level instructions (including *'via SID/STAR'* when this is part of the instruction), direction of turn, heading and speed instructions

 !!! note
     This is the complete list of readback requirements.
 Anything not listed above is **not required** to be read back.
 Some examples of items that aren't required to be read back are: